grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ```

 Otherwise, the field accepts a custom format string that defines how an
-arbitrary reference point in history (Mon Jan 2 15:04:05 -0700 MST 2006) should
+arbitrary reference point in history should
 be interpreted by the stage.
+The arbitrary reference point is Mon Jan 2 15:04:05 -0700 MST 2006.

 The string value of the field is passed directly to the layout parameter in
 Go's [`time.Parse`](https://pkg.go.dev/time#Parse) function.